gjacuna/acuname/content/posts/episode-2-missing-the-train.md

 I think making stupid mistakes are one of the best things that can happen to anyone.
 Most of the time we learn invaluable lessons and most of the time without much consequence.
 They make good stories that we will most likely share, they keep us humble, and they hopefully remind us of the not-so-stupid mistakes we've made or could make.

-The best part of stupid mistakes is they are a tipping point, they change the lens through which we look at the world. **That's very important if you want to get luckier.**
+The best part of making stupid mistakes is they are a tipping point, they change the lens through which we look at the world. **That's very important if you want to get luckier.**